 Evergreen home prices are not only among the most expensive in Colorado, but Evergreen real estate also consistently ranks among the most expensive in America.

-Evergreen is a decidedly white-collar town, with fully 89.26% of the workforce employed in white-collar jobs, well above the national average.
+Evergreen is a decidedly white-collar town, with fully 89.27% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Evergreen is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Evergreen who work in management occupations (18.68%), sales jobs (12.21%), and office and administrative support (9.61%).
+There are especially a lot of people living in Evergreen who work in management occupations (15.36%), teaching (9.68%), and sales jobs (9.14%).

 Also of interest is that Evergreen has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 14.33% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Evergreen telecommute to their jobs.
+Overall, about 16.82% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Evergreen is a great place for families with children to consider.
-First of all, many other families with children live here, making Evergreen a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Evergreen has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Evergreen is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Evergreen’s overall crime rate is lower than average for the country.

 The people who call Evergreen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Evergreen residents report their race to be White, followed by Asian.
-Important ancestries of people in Evergreen include Irish, English, Swedish, and Italian.
+Important ancestries of people in Evergreen include German, English, Irish, Italian, and French.

 The most common language spoken in Evergreen is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.